treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

 Counter({'brown': 3, 'yellow': 2, 'green': 1, 'black': 1, 'red': 1})
 ```

-## Pythonic is a relative term
+## After thought: Performance

+Notice that we didn't focus on efficiency for these solutions.
+Most of these solutions have the same time complexity (`O(n)` in big O notation) but runtimes could vary based on the Python implementation.

+While performance isn't our main concern, [I did measure the run-times on CPython 3.5.0][performance].
+It's interesting to see how each implementation changes in relative efficiency based on the density of color names in the list.

+## Conclusion

 Per the [Zen of Python][], "there should be one-- and preferably only one-- obvious way to do it".
 This is an aspirational message.
 There isn't always one obvious way to do it.
 The "obvious" way can vary by time, need, and level of expertise.

-### Performance

-Notice that we didn't focus on efficiency for these solutions.
-The time complexity for most of these solutions remained the same (`O(n)` in big O notation) but the runtime could vary based on the Python implementation.

-While performance isn't our main concern, [I did measure the run-times on CPython 3.5.0][performance].
-It's interesting to see how each implementation changes in relative efficiency based on the density of color names in the list.
+**"Pythonic" is a relative term.**

 ### Related Resources